fastlane/docs/docs/actions/match.md

   `skip_confirmation` | Disables confirmation prompts during nuke, answering them with yes `shallow_clone` | Make a shallow clone of the repository (truncate the history to 1 revision) `clone_branch_directly` | Clone just the branch specified, instead of the whole repo.
 This requires that the branch already exists.
 Otherwise the command will fail
-  `force_for_new_devices` | Renew the provisioning profiles if the device count on the developer portal has changed `skip_docs` | Skip generation of a README.md for the created git repository `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos) `template_name` | The name of provisioning profile template.
+  `force_for_new_devices` | Renew the provisioning profiles if the device count on the developer portal has changed.
+Ignored for profile type 'appstore'
+  `skip_docs` | Skip generation of a README.md for the created git repository `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos) `template_name` | The name of provisioning profile template.
 If the developer account has provisioning profile templates, template name can be found by inspecting the Entitlements drop-down while creating/editing a provisioning profile